SiddharthChillale/SiddharthChillale.github.io/content/about/_index.md

-- :water_buffalo: I just completed my Masters in Computer Science at University at Buffalo with specialization in Low-Level Computer Systems.
+- :water_buffalo: I completed my Masters in Computer Science at University at Buffalo with specialization in Low-Level Computer Systems.
 - :camera: My topics of interest(but not limited to) are
   * Low-level software systems and optimization.
-  * Computer Graphics
-  * Neural Networks and Machine Learning
+  * Data Engineering and Networking
+  * Cloud Engineering
-  * Web and networking
+  * Web development

-- 💬 Ask me about **Graphics, Multithreading and C++**

-I love reading books, blogs, or watching conference videos (especially CppCon and GDC).
+I love reading books, programming, and books on programming.
 I also draw, paint and admire art of any kind.
-My love for graphics programming comes from my love for programming and art.
-I play Table Tennis, Badminton and I like to think I'm good at it :p !
-I listen to different types of music, be it genre or artist.
-But mostly, I listen to video game OSTs and instrumentals.
-My innate driving force is exploration and curiosity, and I try to use that as a compass to live my life.
+I play Table Tennis, Badminton and I like to think I'm good at it :p!
+My innate driving force is exploration and curiosity to understand the world and my place in it.
 I constantly try to seek out experiences that I've never had before.
 Ping me on any of my social to chat with me 🙂 !!

 **Contact me on**